• Home

 Ingredients

-Step 8 Place a wire baking rack in a baking tray.
+- Place a wire baking rack in a baking tray.
 Spray the rack with oil.
 Place each chicken tender on the wire rack, allowing a one inch space between each piece.
+Spray the tenders with oil.

-Step 9 Bake in the oven for 20 -25 mins, turning them over half way through the baking time.
+- Bake in the oven for 20 -25 mins, turning them over half way through the baking time and spraying the second side with oil.

-Step 10 When they are completely cooked the outside should be a golden brown, and the inner chicken completely white.
-Remove from the oven and serve immediately.
+- When they are completely cooked the outside should be a golden brown, and the inner chicken completely white.
+Remove from the oven and serve.

 Slán agus beannacht,